Best practices for scaling tagging and management-zone rules

 The API call is executed immediately, which is a major benefit over auto-tagging rules that are scheduled via the Dynatrace tagging process.
 This helps you speed up execution time where complex tagging rules are necessary.

 The tradeoff of this approach is that it's a one-time tagging action, and newly detected entities that fit the rule will not be tagged automatically.
 You can easily address this with a regular API request (for example, triggered by an external cron job).

 OneAgent provides a convenient way of reading and assigning tags from local system environment variables.
-Using environment tags over an automatic tagging rule significantly improves tagging performance, as each OneAgent instance is responsible for assigning such tags in a highly distributed fashion.
-Moreover, this approach is fast and doesn't slow down server-side tagging-rule execution at all.
+Using environment tags over automatic tagging rules significantly improves tagging performance, as each OneAgent instance is responsible for assigning such tags in a highly distributed fashion.
+Moreover, this approach is fast and doesn't slow down the execution of server-side tagging rules at all.

 As most modern automatic deployment systems use deployment scripts and receipts anyway, such receipts can also be used to define Dynatrace tags through system environment variables.